ADAM and AAPC Announce Dermatology Coding Certification

 Specialty Credential Designed for Coders with Superior Dermatology Expertise

-The American Academy of Professional Coders (AAPC, www.aapc.com), in conjunction with the Association of Dermatology Administrators Managers (ADAM, www.ada-m.org), announced Wednesday the release of the new AAPC Certified Professional Coder in Dermatology™ (CPCD™) credential.
+AAPC and the Association of Dermatology Administrators Managers (ADAM, www.ada-m.org) have announced the release of the new AAPC Certified Professional Coder in Dermatology™ (CPCD™) credential.
 This specialty credential enables coders with superior knowledge of the dermatology field to receive certified validation.

 The CPCD™ exam includes a broad range of operative/patient notes to test examinees’ preparedness for “real world” coding.